Community Preservation Committee

 - priority project areas.

-The City Council selects four at-large members to serve on the committee.
-More than 115 people applied for seats on the inaugural committee, representing nearly every neighborhood and the diversity of Boston.
+The City Council selects four at-large members to serve on the committee from a pool of candidates representing nearly every neighborhood and the diversity of Boston.
 City law requires:

 - one from the business community